Fr0go1/Aeonix-Cs2/README.md

 ## INFO
 I made this because im retarded and cant get git on visual studio to work.

-I am testing the Visible Bone Esp Functio so it might not work correctly
+I am testing the Visible Bone Esp Function so it might not work correctly

 ## Download